jatindhankhar/jatindhankhar.github.io/_drafts/blog/using-google-app-script-to-automate-treat-counter.md

 [Google app script  is a  super set of javascript](https://developers.google.com/apps-script/), (ES2015 to be precise ?), so I couldn't use ES6 goodies and syntax sugar.

-So this is what I came up with, (code is not organized, this is not how I usually write code :see_no_evil:)

 So when green button is clicked.
 Script does the following

 1. Fetches sheet specified by the `SHEET_ID` (usually part of the url itself)